 The surgical procedures listed below may be performed in our Surgery Center depending upon your insurance carrier.
 Your safety is our number one concern, therefore certain medical conditions may prevent admission to our surgery center.
 Each patient is carefully screened for eligibility by our nurses, physicians, and anesthesiologists.

 - Hysteroscopy for diagnosing abnormal bleeding problems

 - Laparoscopy for diagnosing pelvic pain, for tubal ligation, for biopsies for endometriosis, and for removal of cysts, ovaries, fallopian tubes, and adhesions

 - Endometrial Ablation for the control or cessation of abnormally heavy periods

 - Dilation and Curettage for diagnosis and/or treatment of abnormal bleeding or for miscarriage

-- CKC for removal of abnormal tissue from the cervix
+- Loop Electrosurgical Excision Procedure (LEEP) and Cold Knife Conization (CKC), procedures for removal and biopsy of abnormal tissue from the cervix

-- Anterior and/or Posterior repair for tightening the tissue surrounding the bladder in order to prevent leaking urine
+- Anterior and/or Posterior repair for tightening the tissue surrounding the bladder.

 - Bladder sling insertion for symptoms of urinary incontinence